aghArdeshir/aghardeshir.github.io/blog/why-we-sleep.md

 - Does sleep loss impact genes?
 - Why we hate (and should keep hating) morning alarm clocks? (this one made me think about when was the last time I woke up naturally as a result of sufficient/adequate sleep!)
 - Why and how does jet lag happen?
-- The myht of "I need lesser amount of sleep": Is it really true that some people claim they need less sleep to function "normally"?
+- The myht of "I need lesser amount of sleep": Is it really true that some people claim they need less sleep to function **normally**?
 (Spoiler: Hell no!)
 - How does enough sleep relate to overal health, immune system, heart disease, heart attacks, etc...?
 - What is microsleep?
 - How does brain work in general? (in this book you will read mostly about parts that relate directly or indirectly to sleeping and dreaming)